blkfribourg/blkfribourg.github.io/_pages/_posts/2026-09-22-engo-discount-code-40-off.md

 excerpt: "Use WheelDash discount code DSLWHL_40 to get 40€ or $40 off ENGO smart glasses, depending on your region."
 ---

-A quick ENGO update: following a change to ENGO's affiliate system, the previous WheelDash discount code no longer works.
+The previous WheelDash discount code no longer works.

 ## ENGO discount code: DSLWHL_40